 We are not talking about an angel of light anymore.
 We are talking about an angel of darkness.

-Just a few pages over in Colossians 1:13—this is the verse I mentioned earlier:
+Just a few pages over in Colossians 1 is the verse I mentioned earlier:

 Colossians 1:13 He [God] has delivered us from the power of darkness and conveyed us into the kingdom of the Son of His love,